Unboxed-Software/solana-course/content/intro-to-reading-data.md

 ### 4. Handle invalid addresses

 We’re just about done.
-The only remaining issue is that setting an invalid address doesn’t show any error message or change the balance shown.
+The only remaining issue is that using an invalid address doesn’t show any error message or change the balance shown.
 If you open the developer console, you’ll see `Error: Invalid public key input`.
 When using the `PublicKey` constructor, you need to pass in a valid address or you’ll get this error.

 To fix this, let’s wrap everything in a `try-catch` block and alert the user if their input is invalid.